Campbelltown, New South Wales: Transport

 Campbelltown lies on the main road and rail links from Sydney to the south-west.
-The Hume Motorway links Campbelltown north to Liverpool, Sydney Airport and Sydney CBD and south to Goulburn and Canberra.
+The Hume Motorway links Campbelltown north to Liverpool, Sydney Airport and Sydney CBD and south to Melbourne.
+The B69 connects Wollongong CBD and Appin.

-Campbelltown railway station and Macarthur railway station are on the Airport & South Line of the Sydney Trains network.
+Campbelltown railway station and Macarthur railway station are on the Main Southern line.
 Campbelltown is also the northern terminus of most Southern Highlands Line intercity services.
+Campbelltown railway station was opened on 4 May 1858 with electrified services commencing on 5 May 1968.

 Campbelltown is also well serviced by buses.
-Busabout provides a number of services from Campbelltown Station to virtually all the surrounding suburbs of Campbelltown as well as to Camden.
-Interline provides a service from Campbelltown to Glenfield and Picton Buslines provides a service from Campbelltown to Picton via Camden.
+Transit Systems provides a number of services from Campbelltown station to virtually all the surrounding suburbs of Campbelltown as well as to Camden, and as far north as Liverpool via Glenfield.
+Picton Buslines provides a service from Campbelltown to Picton via Camden.
+There is also a bus service that connects Wollongong to Campbelltown.

 Health

 Campbelltown Hospital is part of the South Western Sydney Local Health District and is located on the southern edge of the suburb near Ambarvale.
 Campbelltown Private Hospital is located nearby and with the Centric building constitute a close-knit, combined public-private-consulting rooms complex within a convenient radius at Park Central.